FaisalBu123/Multi-tool-Healthcare-Data-Science/README.md

 ﻿# Multi-tool Healthcare Data Science

-This project is ongoing and will perform data cleaning, visualisation, and modeling using SQL and Python on a healthcare dataset.
+This project performed data cleaning, visualisation, and modeling using SQL and Python on a healthcare dataset.

 ## Files: